akio-tomiya/LatticeDiracOperators.jl/README.md

 # This is the package for Lattice QCD codes.

-This is used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl)
+This will be used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl)

 # What this package can do:
 - Constructing actions and its derivative for Staggered Fermion with 1-8 tastes (with the use of the rational HMC technique)